hahnbanach/mailsender/README.md

 MrSender takes information about a lead and generates a message according to a prompt and the information you have about the lead.
 At the same time it creates a new contact on a MrCall phone assistant.

 It then sends the message through sendgrid APIs.
-When the lead opens the email, MrSender makes a call to MrCall's APIs and generates an outbound call to the lead.
+SendGrid posts events such as email opens to the `/tracking` webhook, which records them in the `campaign` table and can be used to trigger calls to MrCall.

 ## Configuration